psansbcn/wmc22/README.md

 <p>After the data has been transformed, two classification models have been tested (after running LazyClassifier) resulting LGBMClassifier the best fit.<Br>
 The confusion matrix shows in both cases a dfficulty to classify a particular segment, but the second gets better scores</p>
 <h4>Methodology</h4>
-<p>Python and data related libraries (Pandas, Scickit Learn,...) habe been the main developing code used</p>
+<p>Python and data related libraries (Pandas, Scickit Learn,...) habe been the main developing code used<br>
+The repository contains 2 Python Noteboocks:<br>
+- Eploratory: NewuFruit_WMC22.ipynb<br>
+- ML model: NewuFruit_MLmodel.ipynb<br>
+- Results table: results.csv</p>